benfox1216/enigma/README.md

 These test the encryption and the decryption features, with edge cases accounted for.
 It also tests the enigma decrypt/encrypt methods separately, also with edge cases accounted for.
 While the usage commands use today's date, it can also work using a random date.

+You will also have the ability to utilize `binding.pry` to pry into the code contained in the lib folder (except in encrypt.rb & decrypt.rb), and the tests in the test folder.

 All 43 assertions should pass, with 100% test coverage.

 ## Usage